To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 Visit your city’s local business office to find out how to file a DBA with them.
 In many cities you’ll also be required to obtain a business license (essentially a map of your business location marking off parking spaces – the license is renewed via an annual fee).

-It’s easy (and less expensive than using an attorney) to create and file a DBA online with a service such as LegalZoom.
-You can finish the filing process in as little as 15 minutes.
-Legalzoom promises lifetime customer support and a 100% satisfaction guarantee.
+It’s easy (and less expensive than using an attorney) to create and file a DBA online with a service such as Rocket Lawyer.
+You can finish the filing process is easy.
 Below are the steps taken to file for your DBA online:

 - Complete the online questionnaire.